MuhammadAhmadRaza087/TrainManagementSystem/README.md

 ## Introduction

-This project is a Java-based Train Management System developed as a semester project by [Your Group Name].
+This project is a Java-based Train Management System developed as a semester project by the Alpha group.
 The system provides functionalities for both administrators and passengers to manage train-related information, including adding, viewing, updating, and deleting trains and journeys, as well as booking and canceling tickets.

 ## Table of Contents